 My interest in the topic of coincidence rarely extends beyond my own examples.
 This one could count as the most improbable of which I have ever heard.
 I should be extremely grateful for more corroborative detail.

 And there was the fact that you were playing chess on your computer when I, a grandmaster and former British champion, rang you- and I too had a computer screen full of chess writing in front of me at the time- for I was writing a chess book.

 James Plaskett – East Sussex (James Flasket has since written a book about Coincidences)

 Strange Coincidences is Copyright Craig Hamilton-Parker

 I have to say that my husband and I do not normally buy a Sunday newspaper but my daughter and her friend were house-sitting for us while we were on holiday and the friend bought the Sunday Telegraph.
-I read it on the Monday and immediately felt what a coincidence when I saw the article.
+I read it on Monday and immediately felt what a coincidence when I saw the article.

 My husband and I were on holiday in Guernsey staying in the Duke of Normandie Hotel in St Peter Port.
-On the Saturday, 26 October we were sitting at a table in the bar and on this table is carved into the wood the story of the shipwreck and the fate of the cabin boy.
+On Saturday, 26 October we were sitting at a table in the bar and on this table is carved into the wood the story of the shipwreck and the fate of the cabin boy.
 I was quite skeptical of this story and could hardly believe it when I read about it again in the following day’s Sunday Telegraph.